rafia-noor/Scientific-Calculator/README.md

 # Scientific-Calculator
-This is my first GitHub
+This is my first GitHub Repository
 Author - Rafia Noor